Recipe: Vegan Sloppy Joes

 - Sauté this mixture for 5 minutes, stirring frequently, or until the onion and peppers are tender and slightly browned.

 - Next, add the tomato paste, water, molasses, soy sauce, chili powder, cumin, and smoked paprika.
-Stir well to incorporate spices and blend tomato paste into mixture.
+Stir well to incorporate spices and blend the tomato paste into the mixture.

-- Next, gently fold the drained lentils into the dish.
-Continue cooking over low-medium heat until completely warmed through and thick, stirring occasionally, about 5-7 minutes.
+- Next, gently fold the drained lentils into the skillet mixture.
+Continue cooking over low-medium heat, stirring occasionally, until completely warmed through and thick, about 5-7 minutes.

-- Taste and adjust flavor as needed by adding a dash more salt, chili powder, or cumin for savory and smoky notes.
+- Taste and adjust the flavor as needed by adding a dash more salt, chili powder, or cumin for savory, smoky notes.
 Alternatively, add another teaspoon of molasses for more sweetness.

 Tips: